 Attorney John Clark and other members of my team have met with the Union on multiple occasions to discuss the proposed changes.
-The Union has agreed to the changes with regard to active employees, but not retirees.
-It is my judgment that a satisfactory resolution cannot be obtained with regard to retirees.
+The Union has refused to accept any changes to provided health care for active employees or retirees.
+It is my judgment that a satisfactory resolution cannot be obtained.